-Plaque that’s allowed to build up excessively on the teeth can turn into hardened tartar, in turn causing bacteria to build up at the border at the gums.
-This bacteria then creates inflammation, infection, and receding gums - otherwise known as gingivitis, the first stage of dental disease.
+Plaque that’s allowed to build up excessively on the teeth can turn into hardened tartar, causing bacteria build up.
+This bacteria creates inflammation, infection, and receding gums - otherwise known as gingivitis, the first stage of dental disease.

 As bacteria continues to eat away at the bone, the ligaments holding the teeth in place will deteriorate.
-Bacterial toxins can also enter the bloodstream, which poses a risk to the kidneys, lungs, heart, liver and ultimately the entire immune system.
+Bacterial toxins can also enter the bloodstream.

 Healthy dog gums - what do they look like?